CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```MUTAGEN_ALPHA``` Causes mutation in the alpha branch.
 - ```MUTAGEN_ELFA``` Causes mutation in the elfa branch.
 - ```MUTAGEN_RAPTOR``` Causes mutation in the raptor branch.
+- ```SERUM``` This mutagen is more powerful then its lesser versions.
+Used to determinate your pets mutation strength.
 - ```PKILL_1``` Minor painkiller.
 - ```PKILL_2``` Moderate painkiller.
 - ```PKILL_3``` Heavy painkiller.